cfengine/design-center/howto/normal_order.md

 It's important to remember that the following is the current state of affairs as of CFEngine 3.4.0.
 The convergence algorithms and number of passes may change in the future.

 CFEngine is not a programming language.
 The less you think of it as a programming language, the easier it will be to work within the framework it offers.
 If you know Makefiles, CFEngine has similar traits in being declarative and establishing dynamic relationships and dependencies between promises.
-But CFEngine goes far beyond, using promise theory and dynamic convergence.
-Please see https://cfengine.com for further information as this is a wide-ranging topic.

 When CFEngine converges a bundle, it needs to do it in some order.
 The normal ordering is the order in which promises are converged by promise type.
 In addition you can force ordering with `ifvarclass` and contexts.
 In addition, new in 3.4.0, the `depends_on` promise attribute also lets you explicitly say that one promise handle depends on others to be converged first.